bluesky/databroker/docs/source/tutorials/search-and-lookup.rst

    results = catalog.search(TimeRange(since="2020-03-05"))

-The result of a search is just another catalog.
-It has a subset of the original catalog's entries.
+The result of a search is just another Catalog.
+It has a subset of the original Catalog's entries.
 We can compare the number of search results to the total number of entries in ``catalog``.

 .. ipython:: python